Session

 Speaker 2: Mirna El Hajj Barbar, Intergovernmental Organization

-Speaker 3: Byron Holland, Technical Community, Western European and Others Group (WEOG)
+Speaker 3: Charles Noir, Technical Community, Western European and Others Group (WEOG)

 Speaker 4: David Bedard, Government, Western European and Others Group (WEOG)